hpcgarage/intrepyddguide/examples.md

     Users have to make sure no loop carried dependences due to arrays.
     '''
 ```
+See [Statements](language.md#statements) paragraph for more details on pfor construct.

 ### 4. Dense array operations and reduction (can also be used for deep learning applications)
 ```python